PlaidCloud/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 Since the encryption keys are stored on the host in the EncryptionConfig YAML file, a skilled attacker can access that file and extract the encryption keys.

-Envelope encryption creates dependence on a separate key, not stored in Kubernetes.
+Envelope encryption creates dependence on a separate key, not stored in PlaidCloud.
 In this case, an attacker would need to compromise etcd, the kubeapi-server, and the third-party KMS provider to retrieve the plaintext values, providing a higher level of security than locally-stored encryption keys.

 ## Encrypting your data